St Mary Aldermary

-The Guild Church of St Mary Aldermary, a contraction of St Mary Aldermanbury (or St Mary Elder Mary), is an Anglican church located in Watling Street at the junction with Bow Lane, in the City of London.
-Of medieval origin, it was rebuilt from 1510 - 1632.
-Badly damaged in the Great Fire of London in 1666, it was rebuilt once more, this time by Sir Christopher Wren; unlike the vast majority of Wren's City churches, St Mary Aldermary is in the Gothic style.
+St Mary Aldermary (or St Mary Elder Mary) is an Anglican church located on Bow Lane at the junction with Watling Street, in the City of London within the United Kingdom.

+Of medieval origin, rebuilding began in 1510 and was not finished until 1632.
+Severely damaged just 33 years later during the Great Fire of London in 1666, it was rebuilt once more by the office of Sir Christopher Wren.
+Unlike most of Wren's City churches, St Mary Aldermary was reconstructed in the Gothic Revival style.
+In 1952 its role was changed from a parish church to that of a guild church, intended to serve commuters and non-resident workers within the City of London.
+The main church space acts a public cafe during weekday business hours, with religious and meditative sessions held during mornings and evenings.